ahuh/docker-arm-transmissionvpn/README.md

-# Docker Transmission with OpenVPN
+# Docker ARM Transmission VPN
-Docker image hosting a Transmission torrent client with WebUI while connecting to OpenVPN.<br />
+Docker image dedicated to ARMv7 processors, hosting a Transmission torrent client with WebUI while connecting to OpenVPN.<br />
 <br />
 This project is fork from an existing project, modified to work on ARMv7 WD My Cloud EX2 Ultra NAS.<br />
-See forked GitHub repository: https://hub.docker.com/r/haugene/transmission-openvpn<br />
+See forked GitHub repository: https://github.com/haugene/docker-transmission-openvpn<br />
 <br />
 This image is part of a Docker images collection, intended to build a full-featured seedbox.<br />
 This image is compatible with WD My Cloud EX2 Ultra NAS.<br />